GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Thunderous Fist**
 The user spend 2 ki points to inflict an unarmed attack as an action.
 If successful, it also inflicts an electrical attack.
 If that attack is also successful, it inflicts a sonic attack.
 If the sonic attack is succcessful, the user may expend 1 ki point or use their reaction to knock the foe back a number of feet equal to the points of success.

+**Vicious Blast**
+User spend 3 ki points to hurl a blast of energy at a foe within a number of yards equal to their [Body] score + level as an action.
+If the attack is successful or qualifies to damage armor, it will inflict an acid attack at the end of the phase for the next two phases.
+These acid attacks gain a 1d4 bonus for the purpose of determinng a critical hit and inflict the critical hit effect of a ki attack.

 **Vicious Grasp**
 Use this technique as an additional option when you get a critical success with a brawl check.
 Spend 1 ki to do so.
 Inflict a ki attack against the brawling foe.
 If the attack is a critical hit or qualifies to damage armor, the foe is also grappled.
 A critical hit from this attack is treated like that of a cutting attack.